Blackbushe Airport: Private ownership

 The airport passed into private ownership and was formally reopened as a general aviation field on 6 October 1962.
-There had been a fight to reopen the airport, as there were many objections; however the reopening was due to one man and his resolve, Air Vice Marshal Don Bennett, CB, CBE, DSO.
-Born in Toowoomba, Australia and best known for his RAF Pathfinder exploits in the Second World War and his escape after being shot down during the raid on the German battleship Tirpitz, he evaded capture and escaped to Sweden, from where he was able to return to Britain.
+There had been a fight to reopen the airport, as there were many objections; however, the reopening was mainly due to one man and his resolve, Air Vice Marshal Don Bennett, CB, CBE, DSO.
+Born in Toowoomba, Australia and best known for his RAF Pathfinder exploits in the Second World War and his escape after being shot down during the raid on the German battleship Tirpitz, when he evaded capture and escaped to Sweden, from where he was able to return to Britain.

 The Hampshire County Council Planning Committee rejected an application on 25 August 1961, one of two applications for the development of a private aerodrome on the site of Blackbushe Airport.
 The applications, made by AVM Bennett, were for the use of an area of 325 acres as a private aerodrome, and for the erection of aircraft hangars.
 The vice-chairman of the committee, Lord Porchester, said that the Ministry of Aviation was not supporting AVM Bennett in his attempt to re-open Blackbushe for private flying.
-The reported reasons for the committee's decision were that most of the land was to be an open space, so that the proposal would be detrimental to the amenities of Yateley village, and it would interfere with safety and traffic flow on the Basingstoke - London trunk road.
-Despite many objections AVM Bennett battled the red tape and finally owned and opened the aerodrome in 1962.
+The reported reasons for the committee's decision were that most of the land was to be an open space, so that the proposal would be detrimental to the amenities of Yateley village, and it would interfere with safety and traffic flow on the Basingstoke - London A30 trunk road.
+Despite many objections, AVM Bennett battled the red tape and finally owned and opened the aerodrome in 1962.

 The airport became a base for a large collection of historic World War II aircraft, including four Junkers Ju 52s, six Douglas DC-3s and a number of smaller planes, such as Spitfires, which were rarely seen on the tarmac.
 The finest was, perhaps, a Heinkel bomber, but this was sold in order to purchase a replacement which then crashed soon afterwards.

 On 15 July 1978, the airfield hosted an all-day open-air concert, the Picnic at Blackbushe Aerodrome, which was attended by some 200,000 people.
 Bob Dylan headlined, with Eric Clapton, Joan Armatrading, Graham Parker and the Rumour, Lake, and Merger also appearing.

-From 1985 to 2015, the airport was owned by British Car Auctions (BCA), who refurbished the terminal building, and replaced the tower in 1992.
+From 1985 to 2015, the airport was owned by British Car Auctions (BCA), which refurbished the terminal building, and replaced the tower in 1992.

-From 1998 to 2009 The Queen's Helicopter was based there..
+From 1998 to 2009, The Queen's helicopter was based there..

 In 2008, the newly formed Blink launched their European air-taxi service from Blackbushe to over 600 destinations using a fleet of Cessna Citation Mustang aircraft.
 These were a regular sight at Blackbushe until Blink was closed by its new French owners in 2018.

 In 2014, PremiAir, who had been based at Blackbushe since the early 2000s, and who operated light jets and executive helicopters from Blackbushe, went into administration.
 They were evicted from the 40,000 sq ft of hangars on the north side, and BCA repurposed them as part of their auction facilities.